+a.
 A failed IPPE or APPE cannot be remediated except by retaking the rotation.
-If the IPPE or APPE is not successfully remediated, the student will be dismissed from the program.
-If more than one APPE Block is failed the student will be dismissed.
-Having to retake an IPPE may delay entry into the fourth year of the program, while having to retake an APPE block may delay graduation from the program.

-Students should refer to the Experiential Education Handbook for specific requirements regarding progression through IPPEs and APPEs.
+- b.
+If the IPPE or APPE is not successfully remediated the student will be dismissed from the program.
+If more than one Block is failed, the student will be dismissed.
+Students have the right to appeal dismissal decisions according to this policy and per the CNUCOP appeals policy. - c.
+Having to retake an IPPE may delay entry into the fourth year of the program, while having to retake an APPE block may delay graduation from the program. - d.
+Students should refer to the EEP Handbook for specific requirements regarding progression through IPPEs and APPEs.